obaker1/hungryhelpers/README.md

 		- http://127.0.0.1:8000/accounts/signup/
 		- http://127.0.0.1:8000/accounts/logout/
 	- Test suite execution instructions:
-		1. Using a command line interpreter, navigate to the 'accounts' folder of the project
+		1. Using a command line interpreter, navigate to the root directory of the project
-		2. python manage.py test accounts
+		2. Run 'python manage.py test accounts'
 		3. Details about each test can be found inside the /accounts/tests.py file.
 - Dashboard
 	- Description: